Top Market News: What Happened In Investing Today

 |Consumer Discretionary

-|Sprouts Farmers Markets Inc
+|Sprouts Farmers Markets Inc.

 |SFM